Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: Introduction

-The thermoelectric power ($S$) is sensitive to the derivative of density of electronic states and the change of the relaxation time close to the Fermi surface (FS).
-It can be interpreted as the entropy per charge carrier \cite{Chaikin}. $S$ can be used to detect deviations from the Landau Fermi-liquid (FL) picture, $i.e.$ in heavy-fermion compounds.
-There, the enhanced scattering by critical SF close to the antiferromagnetic (AF) quantum critical point leads to an increase of electronic entropy and, consequently, to increases of thermopower and electronic specific heat ($C_e$) \cite{PaulKotliar}.
+The thermoelectric power ($S$) is sensitive to the derivative of the density of electronic states and the change in the relaxation time at the Fermi surface (FS).
+It can be interpreted as the entropy per charge carrier \cite{Chaikin,Zlatic}. $S$ can be used to detect deviations from the Landau Fermi-liquid (FL) picture, $i.e.$ in heavy-fermion compounds.
+There, the enhanced scattering by critical spin fluctuations (SFs) close to the antiferromagnetic (AF) quantum critical point leads to an increase of electronic entropy and, consequently, to increases of thermopower and electronic specific heat ($C_e$) \cite{PaulKotliar}.
 The increase of entropy and $C_e$ upon entering the nematic phase in the vicinity of the quantum critical phase was shown in the example of $\rm Sr_3Ru_2O_7$ \cite{RostEntropy}.
-In this paper, we observe quantum critical behavior by thermopower in the phase diagram of the prototypical Fe-based superconductor $\rm Ba(Fe_{1-x}Co_x)_2As_2$ (BFCA).
+In this paper, we observe quantum critical behavior by thermopower in the phase diagram of the prototypical Fe-based superconductor Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$ (BFCA).